Ultrastable jammed sphere packings with a wide range of particle dispersities: Introduction

 Such increases are not specific to disks and spheres.
 We recently showed that they also occur in systems of two-dimensional ellipses \cite{hoy24b}.
 By combining a LS-like particle-growth process with (i) \textit{biased} SWAP Monte Carlo (BSMC) moves which swap the diameters of larger particles with smaller interparticle gaps with those of smaller particles with larger interparticle gaps, and (ii) transient degree of freedom (TDOF) moves which allow particles to grow by different amounts \cite{hagh22,bolton24}, we generated amorphous packings with substantially higher ($\phi_{\rm J},Z_{\rm J}$) than were obtained in any previous studies \cite{delaney05,donev07,vanderwerf18,rocks23}, for a wide range of aspect ratios $\alpha$.
 Fractional increases in both $\phi_{\rm J}$ and $Z_{\rm J}$ were strongly and nontrivially $\alpha$-dependent.
 The former decreased from $\simeq 5\%$ to $\simeq 1\%$ over the range $1\leq \alpha \lesssim 1.6$, then increased from $\simeq 1\%$ to $\simeq 7\%$ over the range $1.6 \lesssim \alpha \leq 5$.
 The latter were also nonmonotonic in $\alpha$.
 In particular, the intermediate-$\alpha$ packings were (in contrast to those found in all previous studies \cite{delaney05,donev07,vanderwerf18,rocks23}) \textit{isostatic}, while higher-$\alpha$ packings actually had \textit{lower} $Z_{\rm J}$ because they included increasingly-large locally-nematic domains reminiscent of liquid glasses \cite{roller20,roller21}.

 A natural followup question that remains unanswered is:\ does the protocol-dependence of polydisperse spheres' ($\phi_{\rm J},\Psi$) couple comparably strongly and nontrivially to $\Delta$?
 In this paper, we show that the answer to this question is ``yes.''
 Employing standard SWAP and TDOF moves during a LS-like particle-growth process increases $\phi_{\rm J}$ by at least 6\% for all $0.1 \lesssim \Delta \leq 0.5$.
 The increases in $Z_{\rm J}$ are even more dramatic, and are strongly $\Delta$-dependent.
-In particular, as $\Delta$ increases, employing TDOF moves at the end of the particle-growth process increasingly allows small rattlers which would otherwise not be part of the packings' percolating, mechanically-rigid ``backbones'' \cite{moukarzel98} to continue growing until until they too jam, ultimately producing structures that are very dense, nearly rattler-free, and very mechanically-stable.
-For example, this procedure yields fractional density increases, rattler-population reductions, and bulk-modulus increases of 6.5\%, 96\%, and 154\% for $\Delta = 0.50$.
+In particular, as $\Delta$ increases \changedforRtwo{beyond $0.25$}, employing TDOF moves at the end of the particle-growth process increasingly allows small rattlers which would otherwise not be part of the packings' percolating, mechanically-rigid ``backbones'' \cite{moukarzel98} to continue growing \otherchanges{until} they too jam, ultimately producing structures that are nearly rattler-free and very mechanically stable.
+For example, this procedure yields fractional density increases, rattler-population reductions, and bulk-modulus increases of 6.5\%, \changedforRtwo{96\%}, and \changedforRtwo{80\%} for $\Delta = 0.50$ \changedforRtwo{without producing clearly-noticeable changes in commonly-investigated $\Psi$-metrics such as the pair correlation function $g(r)$ or the static structure factor $S(q)$.}

+\changedforRtwo{The outline of the remainder of this paper is as follows.
+Section \ref{sec:methods} describes our computational model and methods.
+Section \ref{sec:results} highlights several key differences between the structural and mechanical properties of packings generated with and without SWAP and TDOF moves, and analyzes how the strength and character of these differences evolves with increasing $\Delta$.
+In Section \ref{sec:conclude}, we discuss these trends and their implications for future work.
+Finally, Appendices A and B provide additional details.}